Psychiatric Mental Health Nurse Practitioner

 - Copy of current Florida RN license (Out of state applicants must be eligible for endorsement in Florida.
 International students must hold a current license from a U.S. state and be eligible for endorsement in Florida)

 - Evidence of completion of an undergraduate course in statistics

-- Minimum GRE score: 290 (The requirement of official GRE score will be waived for all applicants who have a 3.0 GPA in their undergraduate Nursing courses)
+- Official GRE scores of 290 or higher (The requirement of official GRE scores will be waived for all applicants who have a 3.0 or higher undergraduate Nursing GPA)